-It’s hard to not be affected by criticism and judgment or by being dismissed and ignored.
+It’s hard to not be affected by criticisms and judgments or by being dismissed and ignored.
 Of course, we need to live with compassion to ourselves and to others.
 But, how to avoid having the whole world on your shoulders?

 We are such imaginative creatures – we can get stressed out by simply picturing what we did wrong.
 We often feel responsible for all the negativity that we come across in life.
 So, get clarification before you come up with conclusions.